 Who We Are

-From a small group of visionary researchers, engineers, and metallurgists, we’ve grown to a team of over 100 professionals, and still counting.
+From a small group of visionary researchers, engineers, and metallurgists, we’ve grown to a team of over 120 professionals, and still counting.
 We’re backed by top investors and led by a world-class team of scientists and metals industry veterans as we scaleup our innovative technology to decarbonize one of the world’s largest sources of CO2 emissions — steelmaking.
-And in 2022 we opened a subsidiary in Brazil to use our Molten Oxide Electrolysis platform to build a high-value metals business that will help miners recover value from mining waste.
+In 2022 we opened a subsidiary in Brazil to use our Molten Oxide Electrolysis platform to build a high-value metals business that will help miners recover value from mining waste.
 Veja a página da Boston Metal do Brasil

 Chairman & CEO